Pumpkin Spice & Fall Advice

 October 15, 2025

-Pumpkin spice latte with pumpkins, cinnamon sticks, and autumn decor on a white wooden table.
+Pumpkin spice latte with pumpkins and cinnamon on a checkered napkin on a white wooden table

 As the leaves change color and pumpkin spice lattes return, it's the perfect time to prepare your plumbing and heating systems for Western Washington's wet, cold winter ahead.
 Don't let the spooky season bring real frights to your home—follow these fall maintenance tips to keep everything running smoothly.